XSMTP/XSMTP/README.md

 ## Protocol Details

-For detailed information about the XSMTP protocol, message formats, and handshake procedures, please refer to the [XSMTP Protocol Specification (v0.0 - Final Version)](XSMTP_Protocol_Specification_v0.0.md) (link to specification document, if available).
+For detailed information about the XSMTP protocol, message formats, and handshake procedures, please refer to the [XSMTP Protocol Specification](spec.md) (link to specification document, if available).

 ## Security Considerations